Mineralogy Certification Course

 Si-Al Substitution: Aluminum Coordination

-Aluminum atomic radius is very similar to silicon's radius, so aluminum can easily substitute Si in silicon tetrahedra, creating some aluminum tetrahedra.
-This can also be called aluminum in [4]-coordination, meaning Al can be linked to four oxygen atoms.
-You may see Al[4] — a number in square brackets means coordination, not charge.
+Aluminum's atomic radius is very similar to silicon's radius, so Al can easily substitute for Si in silicon tetrahedra, creating some aluminum tetrahedra.
+This is known as aluminum in [4]-coordination, meaning Al can be linked to four oxygen atoms.
+You may also see this written as Al[4].
+(A number in square brackets means coordination, not charge).

 Possible Substitutions

-A wide range of possible substitutions gives rise to highly variable chemical composition.
-Based on the dominating cation in the X position, the following subgroups are distinguished:
+A wide range of possible substitutions leads to highly variable chemical compositions for tourmaline.
+The following subgroups are distinguished based on the dominant cation in the X position:

 - X-site vacant tourmalines